carrol74/lbs/lab2/Report.md

  "\x90\x90\x90\x90";
 ```

-TODO:The shellcode is doing a couple of important instructions (see the explanation of the shellcode below) before starting the shell.
-What is the shellcode exploiting with how addhostalias is configured, why does it execute these instructions, and what would happen if those instructions were not executed?
-See the “important instructions” below to spot the important parts of the shellcode.

-When a SUID program runs, it executes with the real UID of the invoking user but the effective UID of the file owner (likely root).
-Modern Unix shells have a security feature that drops privileges by resetting the effective UID to match the real UID when they detect they're being run from a SUID context.
+Since `addhostalias` is configured as a setuid-root binary, it executes with the effective user ID (UID) of the root user while retaining the real UID of the invoking (unprivileged) user.
+This privilege mismatch is central to the exploit.

-By calling `setreuid` and `setregid`, the shellcode permanently sets both the real and effective user/group IDs to root before spawning `/bin/sh`.
-This prevents the shell from dropping privileges.
+The shellcode exploits this vulnerability by first manipulating the process’s UID and group ID (GID) attributes.
+Using the `setreuid` and `setresgid` system calls, the shellcode permanently sets both the real and effective UID/GID values to root (0).
+After locking in root privileges, the shellcode launches `/bin/sh`.
+With both real and effective UID/GID set to root, the shell operates with unrestricted access.

-If these instructions were omitted:

-- The spawned shell would detect the SUID environment
-- It would drop privileges by setting the effective UID to match the real UID
-- The attacker would end up with a regular user shell instead of a root shell
-- The privilege escalation attempt would fail
+If the UID/GID synchronization steps were omitted, the exploit would fail.
+The spawned shell would detect the discrepancy between the real UID (unprivileged user) and effective UID (root) inherited from the setuid context.
+It would then reset the effective UID to match the real UID, dropping privileges back to the unprivileged user.
+The attacker would gain only a normal user shell, rendering the exploit ineffective.

+#### 3.3 Exploit Python

 Having confirmed the trap, we now substitute the `INT3` with the provided shellcode, rebuild the NOP sled accordingly.